pingcap/community/teams/migration/README.md

 # Migration Team

-This team works for migration, replication, synchronization and transmission of data into and out of the TiDB ecosystem.
+Migrate covers migration, replication, synchronization and transmission of data into and out of the TiDB ecosystem.

 ## Members